 “I’m Natalie.”
 She motioned ahead of her.
 “Lead the way, Sharmas.”

-Something flew by those pale eyes of his but he had turned and was walking away before she could figure it out.
+Something flew by those pale eyes of his, but he had turned and was walking away before she could figure it out.

-Sharmas took her upstairs to the main part of the building, past several rooms until he came to a door that was ajar.
+Sharmas took her upstairs to the main part of the building, and past several rooms until he came to a door that was ajar.
 Natalie didn’t really try to keep track of where they were.
-It was warmer and that was pretty much all she cared about.
+It was warmer, and that was pretty much all she cared about.

 Sharmas knocked on the door and motioned for her to enter.

 The room inside was almost as tiny as the cell Natalie had just vacated.
 In it, a desk and two chairs crowded out the floor space.
-The large window tried to give the sense of space but lost the battle to the overcrowded bookshelf that hogged the remaining piece of the wall.
-There was nothing pretty to make it a pleasant place to be, no plants or pictures, nothing personal that would make it homey.
-It was simply a functional space.
-Everything inside served a purpose—except for the items on top of the desk.
+The large window tried to give a sense of space, but lost the battle to the overcrowded bookshelf that hogged the remaining part of the room.
+There was nothing pretty to make it a pleasant place to be: no plants, nopictures, nothing personal that would make it homey.
+Everything inside served a simple, functional purpose—except for the items on top of the desk.
 Among its utilitarian neighbors, the spread that covered the desk surface was a complete surprise.

-It wasn’t a very large desk, but it was simply overflowing with breakfast offerings.
+It wasn’t a very large desk, but it was overflowing with breakfast offerings.
 Everything from cereal to toast, bagels, eggs, sausages, fruit to pancakes covered the surface.
-It all looked fresh and, more importantly, highly tasty.
+It all looked fresh, and more importantly, highly tasty.

 As a tionnax, Natalie had felt her share of hunger.
 But that was in her past.
-Right then, facing a spread suited for a queen, she was ready to shove Sharmas aside to get to the food.
-Her previous fears around death faded into a distant memory while her stomach came to growling life and ruled all thoughts.
+Right then, facing a spread suited for a queen, she was ready to shove Sharmas aside to get at the food.
+Her previous fears around death faded into a distant memory, while her stomach came to growling life and ruled all thoughts.

-Until she saw Klias seated on the other side of the desk, that is.
+Then she saw Klias seated on the other side of the desk.
 One look at those eerie eyes, and she stayed frozen in place.
 Self-preservation won over hunger.

 “Natalie.
 Come in and sit down.”
 Threaded in his voice was the caress of horrors that belonged in the dark.
 “Are you hungry?
 Help yourself.”
 He pointed to a clean, empty plate.

 The man was terrifying for a million different reasons.
-The food could be poisoned and the entire thing was probably a lure to catch her in some scheme.
+The food could be poisoned, and the entire thing was probably a lure to catch her in a scheme.
 Natalie knew she should refuse his offer simply on the grounds that he still had that norn ring on his finger.
 But she didn’t.
 Her pragmatic stomach rejected every warning as insubstantial and she grabbed the offered plate.
 Whatever was going to happen next, at least she would face it with a full belly.

 Her previous self—the one who didn’t know what it was like to face death from the inside of an annax cell—would have tittered on the edges of the desk and grabbed only the barest pieces of food to keep her satiated.
-Her new self didn’t restrain herself.
-Natalie walked right up to the desk and started filling up her plate with the best items, eggs, sausages, pancakes, toast.
-She started to eat while she was still standing not caring about manners or what either man thought and kept adding to her plate.
-Finally when the food threatened to fall over, she sat down.
+Her new self didn’t exercise such restraint.
+She walked right up to the desk and started filling up her plate with the best items: eggs, sausages, pancakes, and toast.
+She started to eat while she was still adding to her plate, not caring about manners or what either man.
+Finally, when the food threatened to fall over, she sat down.